cloudoperators/greenhouse/docs/getting-started/operations/ownership.md

 - `Secrets` that are used to bootsrap a `Cluster`
 - `PluginPresets` creating `Plugins`

-The transport works via an `metadat.annotation` on the source:
+The transport works via an `metadata.annotation` on the source:

 ```yaml
 metadata: